merveilles/The-Town/README.md

 ## Finances

 This instance is funded by donations from Merveilles members, and a financial report is posted by [Somnius](https://merveilles.town/@somnius) each month that shows how much money is spent and received.
-If you would like to donate to keep the instance running, please feel free to do so on these platforms:
+If you would like to donate to keep the instance running, please feel free to do so on these platforms below.
+Any extra income over server expenses are used to fund Merveilles projects.

 - [Patreon](https://www.patreon.com/merveillestown)
 - [Ko-Fi](https://ko-fi.com/merveillestown)